angular/material-start/README.md

 *Note that the `bower_components` folder would normally be installed in the root folder but material-start changes this location through the `.bowerrc` file.
-Putting it in the app folder makes it easier to serve the files by a webserver.*
+Putting it in the app folder makes it easier to serve the files by a web server.*

 ## Directory Layout